trustfractal/id-integration-docs/README.md

 Response)](https://tools.ietf.org/html/rfc6749#section-5.1) for further details on the fields.

-Note that the list of scopes may be different from the required ones.
+The list of authorized scopes may be different from the required ones.
 Default scopes may be added, and the user may deny access to some of them.
+If you request both institution and person scopes, you will only be granted the ones that match the user type.

 #### Refreshing access token

 Fractal ID OAuth authorization server implements refresh token rotation, which means that every access token refresh request will issue a new refresh token.
 Previous tokens are invalidated (revoked) only once the access token is used.
 For refreshed access tokens, the scopes are identical from the previous access token.

 ```
 POST https://AUTH_DOMAIN/oauth/token